Bridge between Old and Next Economy

 Build a learning organization

 In addition, mutual understanding is promoted.
-For just as it is not easy for the "old man" to imagine the young world, so it sometimes falls to the juniors to understand why the seniors tick as they do.
-In general, "youngsters" tend to like to do things differently, to re-invent the wheel and to simply ignore the useful "old wisdom".
+Just as it is not easy for the “old” to think into the young world, it is sometimes difficult for the juniors to understand why the seniors tick the way they do.
+“Youngsters” tend to tend to do everything differently, quasi constantly reinvent the wheel and simply ignore the useful “old wisdom”.

-Lack of esteem for the lifework of earlier generations often leads to incomprehension and dispute.
-However, the young professionals are very willing to learn.
-In addition, they are very interested in classical mentoring.
-Over two-thirds could envisage mentoring support.
-Two out of ten millennials even want it explicitly, according to Monster's "World of Work" study.
+A lack of appreciation for the life's work of previous generations often leads to incomprehension and conflict.
+However, the young professionals are extremely willing to learn.
+They are also very interested in classic mentoring.
+Over two thirds could imagine support from a mentor.
+Two out of ten millennials even explicitly request this, Monster's “World of Work” study found.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!